 No matter who it is, or when it is, every single employee, without exception, will value the sort of job that never gets in the way of the rest of their life.

 A good work/life balance is the secret to managing stress in the workplace, reducing incidents of unplanned absence, and to helping employees cope with anxiety, depression, and other mental ill-health issues.

 So if you want to offer employee benefits that stand the test of time, consider introducing schemes that will help employees achieve the best possible work/life balance.

 A very good place to start is to make it easy for employees to book the time off they need when they need it.
-With our absence management software, employees can request leave with our leave planner, and receive confirmation, in a matter of minutes – all through clicking just two or three buttons in a secure, online, easy-to-navigate system.
+With our absence management software, employees can request leave with our staff holiday planner, and receive confirmation, in a matter of minutes – all through clicking just two or three buttons in a secure, online, easy-to-navigate system.

 We’ll help you empower your employees by giving them total control of their time, their work, and their lives.